: Wallowa Lake by Leon Werdinger

 Mt.
 Hood

 While away a warm summer afternoon on the banks of one of the largest lakes in the Mt.
 Hood National Forest.
 Surrounded by a dense conifer forest, the 1,400-acre Timothy Lake is a paddler’s paradise, with wide-open water for cruising and cozy coves for exploring and taking refuge from the hot afternoon sun.
-(Pack a hammock if you’ve got the space!)
-More than 11 miles of surrounding trails circumnavigate the lake and branch off to the nearby Little Crater Lake, a tourmaline-hued artesian spring.
+More than 11 miles of surrounding trails circumnavigate the lake and branch off to the nearby Little Crater Lake, an emerald-hued spring.
 Overnight campers must reserve a site in advance.
 Campgrounds near the lake include Gone Creek, Hoodview, Meditation Point, North Arm, Oak Fork and Pine Point.

 Courtesy of Stephanie Ames / Eugene, Cascades & Coast